newrelic/sidecar/README.md

  2. How to name the service. `ServiceName=`
  3. How to health check the service. `HealthCheck` and `HealthCheckArgs`
  4. Whether or not the service is a receiver of Sidecar change events. `SidecarListener`
- 5. Wether or not Sidecar should entirely ignore this service. `SidecarDiscovery`
+ 5. Whether or not Sidecar should entirely ignore this service. `SidecarDiscovery`
- 6. HAproxy proxy behavior. `ProxyMode`
+ 6. Envoy or HAproxy proxy behavior. `ProxyMode`

 **Service Ports**
 Services may be started with one or more `ServicePort_xxx` labels that help